-Via Bloor is a tale of two buildings set to become a neighbourhood of people, public spaces and culturally rich experiences.
-Envisioned as a new retail promenade, Tridel will be extending Bloor Street’s famed shopping to create Via Bloor.
-More than a revitalization, it will inspire you to shop, eat, explore and live.
-It will become a boulevard of urbanity and greenery framed by Yorkville, Rosedale Village and the Danforth.
+Via Bloor is a tale of two buildings set to become a neighbourhood of people, public spaces, and culturally rich experiences.
+Envisioned as a new retail promenade, Tridel will extend Bloor Street’s famed shopping district to create Via Bloor.
+More than revitalization, it will inspire you to shop, eat, explore, and live.
+It will become a boulevard of urbanity and greenery, just steps from the subway, framed by Yorkville, Rosedale Village, and the Danforth.

 Small spaces, big impact.
 Blink and you might miss them.
 To the untrained eye they might seem unexceptional.
 But upon closer inspection a world of incredible flavor, distinguished technique, and amazing value is revealed.